flowcontrol12/docu/docs/03-Installation guide.md

    ![image-20230908103652800](assets_03-Installation%20guide/image-20230908103652800.png)

-7. After completing all the previous steps, a pop up window will show up summarizing all the information about the virtual machine that has been created.
+7. After completing all the previous steps, a pop-up window will show up summarizing all the information about the virtual machine that has been created.
 Click **Finish** to start the deployment process.

    ![image-20230908103809459](assets_03-Installation%20guide/image-20230908103809459.png)

 ##  3. IP address, DNS Server and Gateway configuration

 For the operation of the system, it is necessary to configure the network parameters, so you need to configure the appropriate **DNS Server** address, **IP** address, and **Gateway** address.

 When the installation process is complete, please start the installed system and then **log in** using the **ESXi Console**.